jabrena/cursor-rules-sandbox/docs/message-too-long.md

 ![](./rules-affected.png)

-with a total weight around 100k
+with a total weight around 100k and this situation trigger this bad situation for the developer.

-A cursor rule can have the following scopes:
+Reviewing the cursor rule scopes:

 ![](./cursor-rules-scopes.png)